London Hughes: Career

 Hughes made her BBC Radio 4 debut in August 2013 by writing and starring in her own sitcom pilot named 28 Dates Later.
 Loosely based on her life, the sitcom was about two girls that work in a cinema with a love of romantic comedies, but can't seem to make their own love lives match up to the ones in the movies.
 She has also featured in comedy entertainment show Life: An Idiot's Guide and satirical sketch show Newsjack, both for BBC Radio 4.

 In 2016, she appeared as a sex shop worker in an episode of the first season of Fleabag.

 Hughes launched her own YouTube comedy series No Filter in 2016, written by and starring herself based on her real-life experiences in friendship and dating.

-Hughes has also featured on the Drunk Women Solving Crime podcast with writer/comedian hosts Hannah George, Catie Wilkins and Taylor Glenn as well as on Richard Herring's Leicester Square Theatre Podcast, RHLSTP.
+Hughes has also featured on the Drunk Women Solving Crime podcast with writer/comedian hosts Hannah George, Catie Wilkins and Taylor Glenn, as well as on Richard Herring's Leicester Square Theatre Podcast, RHLSTP.

-She was a contestant on ITV's All Star Musical 2019 and also appeared on The Stand Up Sketch Show on ITV2 and BBC2's Mock the Week.
+She was a contestant on ITV's All Star Musical 2019 and also appeared on The Stand Up Sketch Show on ITV2 and BBC Two's Mock the Week.

 In 2018, Hughes was working on developing a comedian travel show that would feature herself and Whoopi Goldberg.
 However, despite Goldberg having agreed to do the show, no TV channel was interested and the show did not get made.

 Hughes' first Edinburgh Festival Fringe show was London Hughes: Superstar (it's just nobody's realised it), in 2017.
 In 2019, she performed London Hughes: To Catch a D*ck to critical acclaim, becoming the first black nominee in the Edinburgh Comedy Award for Best Comedy Show.
 The routine was adapted into a 2020 Netflix special.